annmaryroy/QubiC-FPGA-Based-Quantum-Control/setup/05_Install_Dependencies.md

 # 5. Install Python Dependencies

-After activating the virtual environment, install all required Python packages.
+## Objective

+This section installs the Python packages required to run the **LBL QubiC Framework** and its official tutorial notebooks.

+All packages should be installed **after activating the Python virtual environment**.

 ---

 ## Upgrade pip

+Before installing the required packages, upgrade **pip** to the latest version.

 ```powershell
 python -m pip install --upgrade pip